Extended Euclidean algorithm: Modular integers

 Thus t, or, more exactly, the remainder of the division of t by n, is the multiplicative inverse of a modulo n.

 To adapt the extended Euclidean algorithm to this problem, one should remark that the Bézout coefficient of n is not needed, and thus does not need to be computed.
 Also, for getting a result which is positive and lower than n, one may use the fact that the integer t provided by the algorithm satisfies |t| < n.
-That is, if t < 0, one must add n to it at the end.
+That is, if t < 0, one must add n to it at the end (an example can be found in the article Modular multiplicative inverse).
 This results in the pseudocode, in which the input n is an integer larger than 1.